 |Notes: Rates listed above subject to change without notice.||Rates applicable to Telus Home Phone/Home Phone Lite customers only.||Rates applicable to Yak Digital Home Phone customers only.|

 The long-distance rate comparison table above is between Telus and two VoIP providers: Yak and Rebtel.
 Yak is best-known for its home phone service but also offers long-distance service.
 Rebtel, on the other hand, specializes in long-distance calls only.
 From the table, I have highlighted the lowest calling rates in yellow.
 As you can see, none of Telus’ long-distance rates in this table are the lowest.
 However, Telus does offer unlimited long-distance plans for certain countries.
 For instance, Telus’ unlimited plan for India is cheaper than a VoIP provider.
-Unfortunately, its basic home phone service costs more than most VoIP providers which negate the saving (more info below).
+Unfortunately, its basic home phone service costs more than most VoIP providers which negates the saving (more info below).

 Between the two VoIP providers, Rebtel has better long-distance rates (9 out of 14 lowest rates are from Rebtel).
 Rebtel’s long-distance service could be accessed via a smartphone app or by dialing an access number.
 This means anyone can use its service with or without a smartphone.
 To access Rebtel’s long-distance rates, a Rebtel account is required to purchase credits or subscribe to one of its long-distance plans.
 Payment options include credit cards and Paypal.
 Rebtel offers an auto top-up/recharge option so long-distance credits and subscriptions are always available.
 Yak’s rates are better than Telus but not as low as Rebtel in some countries.
 Like Telus, Yak does offer the convenience of calling long-distance from your home phone without the need to sign up or prepay for credits.